cx-asap/cx-asap.github.io/_build/_sources/DEVELOPER.md.txt

 **CX-ASAP GitHub Structure**

 The master branch is for official releases, while the dev branch is for code that is in active development.
 Active contributors will each have their own branch forked from the dev branch rather than the master.
+When you want your contributions to be combined with the software package, please create a pull request to the DEV branch (not the MAIN branch!)

 **Step 1.
 Clone the repository onto your computer**